Home/Blog/Programming/React Hooks tutorial: Build a to-do list with React Hooks

 • A method that is used to update that state if you need to (setMovies)

-The useState Hook not only creates and initializes a local state movies within the App component, but also ensures that the App component will re-render whenever setMovies is called.
+The useState hook creates and initializes a local state, movies, within the App component and ensures that the App component will rerender whenever setMovies is called.
 This way, any changes to movies will immediately appear in the component’s output.

-2. To-Do Items List: Displays each to-do item.
-We will also create two additional capabilities for the list:
+2. To-do items list: Displays each to-do item.
+We’ll also create two additional capabilities for the list:

 2. Remove all completed tasks from the list with a button click.